clubajax/on/README.md

 It also adds acceleration and deceleration to make Mac and Windows scroll wheels behave similarly.

-KeyEvents are standard, except for the addition of the `alphanumeric` property, which adds the actual letter or number pressed to the event, not just the key code.
+KeyEvents are standard, using the [`key` property](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key), which adds the actual letter or number pressed to the event, not just the key code.

+The key property is cross browser, thanks to a polyfill by [chris van wiemeersch](https://github.com/cvan/keyboardevent-key-polyfill) which is included for convenience.

 There is also a custom `clickoff` event, to detect if you've clicked anywhere in the document other than the passed node.
 Useful for menus and modals.